On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement monotones

-By proposition \ref{mu-roof-ls} lower semicontinuity of the function $f$ implies lower semicontinuity of the function $(f\circ\Theta)_{*}^{\mu}$, t.i. validity of requirement EM\nobreakdash- 5a for this function.
-Hence proposition A-2 in the Appendix implies validity of requirement EM\nobreakdash- 3c for the function $(f\circ\Theta)_{*}^{\mu}$ in this case.
+By Proposition \ref{p3} lower semicontinuity of the function $f$ implies lower semicontinuity of the function $(f\circ\Theta)_{*}^{\mu}$ (validity of requirement EM-5a).
+Hence Proposition~\ref{pA-2} in the Appendix provides validity of requirement EM-3c) for the function $(f\circ\Theta)_{*}^{\mu}$ in this case.

-Validity of requirement EM-3b for the function $(f\circ\Theta)_{*}^{\sigma}$ follows from its definition.
+Validity of requirement EM-3b) for the function $(f\circ\Theta)_{*}^{\sigma}$ follows from its definition.